greenfield01/simple_shell/README.md

 	/bin/../bin/sh: 1: qwerty: not found
 	$

-//Same error with your program hsh:
+*Same error with your program hsh:

 	$ echo "qwerty" | ./hsh
 	./hsh: 1: qwerty: not found